switux/AstroWeatherStation/README.md

     - External reboot button
     - Debug button (to be pushed when rebooting to activate debug mode)
     - External micro USB socket for debugging (serial console) and firmware updates

-## ASSUMPTIONS

-A Wifi network is available to send sensor data and send alarms.
-In my case this is provided by a 4G module attached to a Raspberry Pi 4 which pilots the instruments.
+    - Configuration mode and runtime configuration updates activable via button

 ## SPECIFICATIONS

+This section is being reworked as there are different hardware setups.

-  - Power consumption: N/A
+  - Power consumption:
+    - Solar panel version:
+       - 12mA in sleep mode
+       - ~40mA while active (for ~30s)
-  - Autonomy: N/A
+  - Autonomy: N/A (collecting data)
-  - Batteries max. charges / life span: **500x or 2-3 years**
-  - Measures
+  - Measures (from sensor specs)
     - Illuminance range: 0-88k Lux ( up to ~730 W/m² )
     - Temperature range: -40°C to +85°C
     - Pressure: 300 to 1100 hPa
-    - Wind speed: 0 to 30 m/s
+    - Wind speed: 0 to 60 m/s

+## About the SQM feature

+This is now validated.

+    - 20°FoV lens put in front of the TSL2591 (comparable to the SQM-Lx)
+    - Calibration against my SQM-LE done

+## Open points

+   - The RG9 sensor raises false positives during day because (I guess) of condensation.
+I try to mitigate this but since it is happening during daytime, it is only a minor issue.

+## Runtime configuration interface

 ## Alarms format